openkim/openkim-items-wiki/wiki/models/8843/4314/6310/002/MO_884343146310_002/wikipage.md

+**Notes:**

 Parameters of this potential are given in Table 5 of the article cited below.
 Note that the authors warn that this potential is specifically intended for studying radiation damage and point defects in Fe-rich compounds of FeP, and should not necessarily be expected to be transferable to other scenarios.
 Specifically, they note that no properties of pure phosphorous or phosphorous-rich FeP were used in the fitting process.

+It is also stated in the article that the Fe-Fe interactions of this potential are taken directly from [M.I.
+Mendelev, S. Han, D.J.
+Srolovitz, G.J.
+Ackland, D.Y.
+Sun and M. Asta, Phil.
+Mag.
+83, 3977-3994 (2003).](http://dx.doi.org/10.1080/14786430310001613264).
+However, the predictions of this potential for properties of pure Fe do not appear to match those of any of the five parametrizations found in this reference.

 **Data used in fitting:**